Scooter the Box Turtle

 Russian tortoises seem to be one of the most popular tortoises sold in pet stores.
 They are fairly easy to care for and are hardy torts.

-If you purchase your Russian tort (RT) from a pet store the first thing you should do is bring your new tort along with a fecal (poop) sample to a qualified veterinarian who works with reptiles, turtles in particular, so the tort can be checked over and the fecal checked for parasites.
+If you purchase your Russian tortoise (RT) from a pet store the first thing you should do is bring your new tortoise along with a fecal (poop) sample to a qualified veterinarian who works with reptiles, turtles in particular, so the tort can be checked over and the fecal checked for parasites.
 Most pet store RT’s are recent imports that are wild caught (WC) and are usually loaded with them.
 Some will fare well for a while and then suddenly their appetite and activity level drops and illness is inevitable.
 Best to get them checked out and treated before illness sets in.

 These tortoises are shipped in crates when imported into the states.
 They are crammed in with no regard to their health and well-being.
 This tortuous method of shipping over stresses these fine torts and this is what brings parasites and illness, so it’s really important to have them checked out.

 An alternative to buying from a pet store is to buy a captive bred (CB) tortoise from a reputable breeder.
 A CB tortoise may cost you more financially in the beginning, but over all will save you money in vet bills as they will arrive to you with a clean bill of health.
-WC tortoise sell for between $50 and $90 in most of the pet stores I’ve seen them in and online for about the same price.
+WC tortoises sell for between $50 and $90 in most of the pet stores I’ve seen them in and online for about the same price.
 A vet visit is on average about $50, a fecal check about $25 and meds probably another $25 or so.
 So your inexpensive WC tortoise just from the get go has cost you at least $150 or more and its health is questionable.

 If you purchase a CB hatchling they usually sell for anywhere from $150 to $175 and will arrive healthy and parasite free with minimum stress because even if shipped they will be shipped individually, not piled in a crate with hundreds of other torts.
-So this should all be considered before purchasing you tortoise.
+So this should all be considered before purchasing your tortoise.

 Set Up: